forcesunseen/llm-hackers-handbook/src/handbook.md

   content: `Since x = 1143023 and y = 1143026, we can see that y is greater than x.\n\nTherefore, we can say &quot;y is greater than x&quot;.`
 }]"
 />

+### Repetition and Context Expansion

+Another side-effect of the "step-by-step" technique is that it expands the context window with (hopefully) correct data.
+This context increases the likelihood that future words/tokens will also be correct.

+On the contrary, if an earlier solution is solved **incorrectly**, the likelihood of the LLM producing incorrect output for follow-on outputs increases significantly.

 ### Mirroring